sybila/biodivine-sketchbook/README.md

 ### Installation of dependencies

 First, make sure you have Rust and NPM installed.
 For Rust, we recommend following the instructions on [rustlang.org](https://www.rust-lang.org/learn/get-started).
 For instructions on NPM and Node installation, feel free to check [their website](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+On Windows, we recommend [this tutorial](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows).

 On some Linux distributions, additional packages might be needed for developing with Tauri.
 We recommend checking the [setup instructions by Tauri](https://v1.tauri.app/v1/guides/getting-started/prerequisites/).

-We have tested the app using the following versions:
+The latest version of Sketchbook is developed and tested using the following versions:
-- npm 10.9.0
+- npm 11.3.0
 - node 22.11.0
-- rust 1.82.0
+- rust 1.86.0

 Then, after cloning the repository, run `npm install` to download all JS/TS dependencies.
 Rust dependencies are downloaded automatically during the build (next step).